Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 If the :code:`network_delay_data` field is not provided, then the simulation will run without network delays (0ms delay).

-Each column should be a plc/scada with rows being the delay values (where each value is the delay in milliseconds).
+Each column should be a PLC/SCADA with rows being the delay values (where each value is the delay in milliseconds).
 If you want to only provide delays for some nodes, then you can do that and the remaining nodes will use the default value (none).

-Note that the plc name must be the same as in the :code:`plcs` section, and the scada name must be 'scada'.
+Note that the plc name must be the same as in the :code:`plcs` section, and the SCADA name must be 'scada'.

 An example would look like this :